Lamentations 2

 he destroyed his own meeting place.

-In Zion the Lord wiped from memory
+The Lord wiped from memory in Zion

 both feast-day and sabbath,